princeton-sns/specreds/p2warmup.md

 ### 2.5. switch back to parent mode

 Now we have two disk versions, one with the `parent` file one with an additional `child` file.
 Let us switch back to the parent mode and check whether the content of the parent is still there.
-This is testing the basic isolation requirement for disk clones.
+This is testing the basic isolation requirement for disk clones (note that `super` only provides one-way isolation in that the child may be interfered by the parent.
+For more details please refer to the paper).

 Again, map the disk and mount the filesystem